hiteshwar21/ParkingLot/README.md

 # Project Description

-This is a boilerplate code for the java based implementation of parking lot problem statement described below.
+This is a java based implementation of parking lot.

-This code will be given to a candidate coming for an onsite interview so that they can take the implementation forward.

 ## Requirements